AQA GCSE Controlling body temperature (Biology)

 Thermoregulatory centre is found in the brain.

-Receives information from skin receptors and blood temperature receptors.
+It will receive information from skin receptors and blood temperature receptors.

 The thermoregulatory centre will process the information and send impulses to effectors to bring about a response.